BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 A point of sale or ‘POS’ system lets you use your ecommerce solution to sell not just online but in physical locations too.

-When it comes to using Shopify or BigCommerce to accept POS transactions, both platforms let you use smartphones and tablets to to facilitate these.
+When it comes to using Shopify or BigCommerce to accept POS transactions, both platforms let you use smartphones and tablets to facilitate these.

 POS lets you accept payment in retail outlets, at market stalls, in pop-up shops or at events.
 And all your customer and order data is synced with your online store’s back end, so everything is kept neat and tidy.